Florida Social Security Qualifying Disabilities

+If you’re disabled and struggling to get by, don’t give up hope.
 If you cannot work due to a debilitating injury or chronic disease, you may be extremely frustrated and have concerns about how you will pay bills.
 There are currently more than ten million people who are receiving Social Security disability benefits.
 Nearly nine million of those people are disabled workers, one million disabled adults, and the remainder is widows, widowers, and children of disabled workers.
 Their conditions and injuries are varied, but some types of injuries and conditions are more common than others.

 What Determines if You’re Disabled?

-- Cannot do their prior job;
+- cannot do their prior job;

-- Cannot adjust and do new jobs; and
+- cannot adjust and do new jobs; and

 Common Injuries in Social Security Disability Claims